shekhar44/Android-App-for-school/README.md

 # for getting Zip password contact

-It contain .Apk file and Android stduio source code
+It contain .Apk file and Android stduio source code of gegs app